apimediaru/nova-media-library/README.md

 ## Nova component

-- Drag-and-drop single or multiple files
+- Drag-and-drop single or multiple files to upload
-- Press `ctrl+A` to toggle select all files
+- Press `ctrl+A` to toggle all files selection
 - Click thumbnail with `ctrl`, `shift` or `ctrl+shift` modifier to select multiple media files just like in default File Explorer
 - Use context menu clicking by thumbnail to perform multiple actions
 - Change display order by dragging single or multiple files